bamurtaugh/devcontainer-image-convert/README.md

 # Dev container "image" converter

-This is a simple extension to convert the `"image"` property in a [devcontainer.json](https://containers.dev/implementors/json_reference/) to a Dockerfile.
+This is a simple Visual Studio Code extension to convert the `"image"` property in a [devcontainer.json](https://containers.dev/implementors/json_reference/) to a Dockerfile.

 ![Demo gif of converting "image" to a Dockerfile](./media/image-convert-demo.gif)